icasdri/tuhi/doc.md

 * **nc_local_id** (integer): client-unique identifier for this `Note Content` on this client
 * **nc_sync_id** (integer): server-unique identifier for this `Note Content` on the server (this is obtained from server -- *see [Syncing](#syncing) for details*)
 * **date_created** (integer): the date this `Note` was created on the client (expressed as seconds since the Unix epoch)
+* **deleted** (integer): 0 for non-deleted, 1 for soft-deleted (i.e. trashed), 2 for permanently deleted (*see [Deletion](#deletion) for details*)
 * **packaged_data** (string): the raw (packaged) data (*see [Packaging](#packaging) and [Unpackaged Data](#unpackaged-data) for details*)

+### Local Workflow

+The general way that *clients* should interact with the `Note` and `Note Content` entities is as follows:

+To update/modify a note, make a new `Note Content` associated with the `Note` being updated and set the updated/modified content appropriately in `packaged_data` (*see [Packaging](#packaging) and [Unpackaged Data](#unpackaged-data) for details*).
+Obviously set the `nc_local_id`, `date_created`, and `deleted` fields appropriately as well.

+To go back to a previous version of a note, the process is the same -- think of it as updating/modifying the note with the contents of a previous version.
+Thus, here, the `packaged_data` of the new `Note Content` would just be copied from the `Note Content` representing the desired version.

+To (soft) delete a note (i.e. put it in the Trash), make a new `Note Content` with `packaged_data` copied from the non-deleted version, but with `deleted` set to 1.

+To restore a note from the Trash, in a similar fashion, make a new `Note Content` with `packaged_data` copied from the deleted version (remember, it was copied from the non-deleted version), but with `deleted` set to 0.

+To permanently delete a note, make a new `Note Content`, with `deleted` set to 2 (the *permanent deletion request*).
+Addidionally, delete (as in drop from the database, `rm` from the filesystem, etc.) all other `Note Content`s (this is the *permanent* part).
+Then, after syncing the *permanent deletion request* with the server (*see [Syncing](#syncing) for details*), that may be deleted as well -- the server will take care of propogating to other clients from there.
+If a client has a *permanent deletion request* synced in, it may be desirable (and is mandated for encrypted notes) to confirm with the user that he/she has indeed permanently deleted it in order to prevent a sort of Denial of Service attack resulting in data loss.

+See that `Note`s and `Note Content`s are **immutable**.
+That is, once they're created, their contents (i.e. their field values) never change.
+Ever.
+Immutability guarantees that once entities are synced, they're synced for good and neither client nor server needs to worry about them again.

 ### Packaging